sfc-gh-mkobel/hybrid-table-quickstart/README.md

 FROSTBYTE_TASTY_BYTES.RAW_POS.TRUCK;
 ```

-This DDL will create the structure for the ORDER_HEADER hybrid table
+This DDL will create the structure for the ORDER_HEADER hybrid table.
 Note the following:
 - Primary key constraint on ORDER_ID column
 - Foreign key references constraint on column TRUCK_ID from table TRUCK